The Power of SAP S/4HANA Cloud Processes – Manage In-House Repair

 With the In-House Repair process, SAP S/4HANA Cloud offers a system-guided process aligned with the specific requirements of delivering a service in-house in an integrated and transparent way.
 Watch the video to see the process live in the system.

 In-house repair is only one of many innovative processes in SAP S/4HANA Cloud.
-Follow our upcoming series to get insight into further innovative and integrated processes regularly.
+Follow our video series to get insight into further innovative and integrated processes regularly.

 To find out more about SAP S/4HANA, feel free to have a look here: